 East Cooper Medical Center was the first hospital in South Carolina to perform a robotic-arm assisted total knee replacement using Mako®.
 We now use this advanced technology for total and partial knee replacements as well as total hip replacements.

 Mako Total Knee Replacement and Mako Total Hip Replacement allow us to treat patients with greater precision—which helps patients get more immediate relief from their pain, gain back their range of motion, and return to the things they love

 East Cooper is an important center for spine surgery in South Carolina.
 Highly trained surgeons use robotic guidance in navigation to align with their plan for optimal patient care.

 Types of Robotic Surgery

 Depending on the condition needing to be treated, East Cooper Medical Center offers different robotic surgery options.
 These options include:

-- da Vinci® Si Surgical System – Designed for a variety of minimally invasive surgical applications, the da Vinci Si Surgical System allows for superior visualization, enhanced dexterity and improved control.
+da Vinci® Xi Surgical System – Designed for a variety of minimally invasive surgical applications, the da Vinci Xi Surgical System allows for superior visualization, enhanced dexterity and improved control.
 Patients also experience

 ExcelsiusGPS® – Spine surgeries can be complex and invasive, but with the ExcelsiusGPS robotic navigation system, surgeons can perform minimally invasive procedures with decreased radiation during the procedure.